by Linda Lewis

 “I think [the court system was] afraid of what they’d find.”
 The suits never even made it to the discovery process, he says.
 Boisjoly decided not to pursue the lawsuits further.
-“I tried to get on with my life,” he says.
+“I tried to get on with my life,” he says. – Gavin, 1995

 Boisjoly’s moral courage earned him multiple awards, including one from the American Association for the Advancement of Science in 1988, and another from the Cavallo Foundation in 1990.
 Despite the awards, Boisjoly saw no hope of returning to his former career.
-Like other blacklisted whistleblowers, he decided to go into business for himself.
+Like many other blacklisted whistleblowers, he decided to go into business for himself.
 He obtained a professional engineering license and began consulting as a forensic engineer.
 In additon, he wrote papers and lectured to engineering students on a subject dear to him: ethical decision making.

-NASA’s management culture failed preserve the costly lessons of the Challenger disaster .
+NASA’s management culture failed to preserve the costly lessons of the Challenger disaster.
 In January 2003, NASA launched another space shuttle under circumstances that worried engineers.
 Foam insulation broke off during Columbia’s lift-off and punched a hole in a wing, leaving it vulnerable to the extreme forces of reentry.
 On February 1, as it re-entered earth’s atmosphere, Columbia disintegrated in the skies above Texas, sending another seven astronauts to their deaths.

 * * *

-Learn more about Roger Boisjoly and the Challenger disaster
+More information about Roger Boisjoly and the Challenger disaster

 Roger Boisjoly on Ethics in Business (video)